sp1der2/AutoSOC/README.md

 - After deployment, access the Splunk interface at: `https://localhost:8000`
 - Use credentials admin / P@ssw0rd! to log into Splunk

+## SSH to VMs
+Go to AutoSOC directory and type in a terminal `vagrant ssh splunk` or `vagrant ssh client`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.